kimtth/awesome-azure-openai-llm/README.md

 - [Copilot prompts](https://github.com/pnp/copilot-prompts): Examples of prompts for Microsoft Copilot.
 [25 Apr 2024]
 - [In-The-Wild Jailbreak Prompts on LLMs](https://github.com/verazuo/jailbreak_llms): A dataset consists of 15,140 ChatGPT prompts from Reddit, Discord, websites, and open-source datasets (including 1,405 jailbreak prompts).
 Collected from December 2022 to December 2023 [Aug 2023]
 - [LangChainHub](https://smith.langchain.com/hub): a collection of all artifacts useful for working with LangChain primitives such as prompts, chains and agents.
 [Jan 2023]
-- [Anthropic courses > Prompt engineering interactive tutorial](https://github.com/anthropics/courses): a comprehensive step-by-step guide to key prompting techniques [Aug 2024]
+- [Anthropic courses > Prompt engineering interactive tutorial](https://github.com/anthropics/courses): a comprehensive step-by-step guide to key prompting techniques / prompt evaluations [Aug 2024]

 ### **Finetuning**